-Dependant is your spouse or partner and unmarried children that are named as dependants on your Insurance Certificate.
-Children are covered up to the day before their 18th birthday; or up to the day before their 24th birthday if they are in full-time education.
+Dependant is your spouse or partner (including same-sex partner) and unmarried children (including any step, fostered or adopted children) who are financially dependent on you and are named as dependants on your Insurance Certificate.
+For policies where the policyholder is a minor, dependants are any siblings included on cover.
+Children listed on your Insurance Certificate as dependants are covered up to the day before their 18th birthday; or up to the day before their 24th birthday if they are in full-time education.